godwillforgive/hacku/README.md

 ### If you have the skills of web-development, create it yourself.

-I will use "Instagram" as an example.
+I will use Instagram as an example.

 Attentive people will immediately notice that this is a fake page.

-I made it literally in 20 minutes, but many people,

-even those who spend a lot of time on Instagram

-may not notice the differences.
+I made it literally in 20 minutes, but many people, even those who spend a lot of time on Instagram may not notice the differences.

 ![fake instagram page](img/fake-ig.png)